danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

 ## `SimpleResponse`

 An application which only ever sends one particular response.
-It's approximately like `StaticFiles`, except just one file.
+It's approximately like `StaticFiles`, except just one file (or chunk of data) which is only set up once, when the server starts (i.e., never re-read from storage).
 This application accepts the following configuration bindings:

 * `body` &mdash; Optional body contents to respond with.
 If specified, this must be either a string or a Node `Buffer` object.